16EAGLE/basemaps/README.md

 [![Package dependencies](https://tinyverse.netlify.com/badge/basemaps)](https://CRAN.R-project.org/package=basemaps)
 <!-- badges: end -->

-`basemaps` is a lightweight `R` package to download and cache spatial basemaps from open sources such as *OpenStreetMap*, *Carto* and *Mapbox*.
+`basemaps` is a lightweight `R` package to download and cache spatial basemaps from open sources such as *OpenStreetMap*, *Carto*, *Mapbox* and others.
 Retrieved basemaps are translated into and returned as classes of choice, such as `raster`, `stars`, `ggplot`, `mapview` or `magick`.
 The package aims to ease the use of basemaps in different contexts by providing a function interface as minimalist as possible.

 ## Installation